CCExtractor/website/content/public/gsoc/google_summer_of_code_2019.md

 Summer of Code 2019 to work with potential new community members!
 </text>

-<text size="18px" align="justify"> If you\'re coming across Google
+<text size="18px" align="justify"> If you're coming across Google
-summer of Code, which we\'ll call GSoC from now, for the first time \-- it is a global program where students work with an open source organization on a 3 month programming project during their break from school.
+summer of Code, which we'll call GSoC from now, for the first time \-- it is a global program where students work with an open source organization on a 3 month programming project during their break from school.
 Google awards stipends (and other good stuff) to students for